PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 }
 ```

+C won't stop us from offsetting outside of the array!
+This is why some people prefer languages like Rust which guarantee "memory safety".

 # Strings
 It turns out that *strings* are an array of the type `char`.
 Edit the above code so that we have a `char` array that spells the word "Hello".